Chart Color Schemes

 An assessment of population growth drivers in Ultimo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ultimo's population is around 9,616 as of Nov 2025.
+Ultimo's population is around 9,616 as of November 2025.
 This reflects an increase of 2,206 people since the 2021 Census, which reported a population of 7,410 people.
 The change is inferred from the estimated resident population of 10,044 from the ABS as of June 2024 and address validation since the Census date.
-Ultimo's population density ratio is 17,171 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The growth rate of 29.8% since the 2021 Census exceeds both the state's (6.7%) and metropolitan area's rates, positioning Ultimo as a growth leader.
-Overseas migration contributed approximately 96.7% of overall population gains recently.
+This level of population equates to a density ratio of 17,171 persons per square kilometer, making Ultimo one of the most densely populated areas in Australia.
+Ultimo's growth rate of 29.8% since the 2021 census exceeded both the state (6.7%) and metropolitan area averages, indicating it as a significant growth leader.
+Overseas migration contributed approximately 96.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate a significant increase in the top quartile of national areas by 2041, with Ultimo expected to grow by 3,534 persons, reflecting a total increase of 41.2% over the 17 years.
+Population projections indicate a significant increase in Ultimo's population, with an expected growth of 3,534 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 41.2% over the 17-year period.

 Frequently Asked Questions - Population